swcarpentry/r-novice-inflammation/03-supp-loops-in-depth.md

 filenames <- list.files(path = "data", pattern = "inflammation", full.names = TRUE)
 ~~~

-#### Vectorized operations
+### Vectorized Operations

-A key difference between R and many other languages is a topic known as *vectorization*.
+A key difference between R and many other languages is a topic known as vectorization.
 When you wrote the `total` function, we mentioned that R already has `sum` to do this; `sum` is *much* faster than the interpreted `for` loop because `sum` is coded in C to work with a vector of numbers.
 Many of R's functions work this way; the loop is hidden from you in C.
 Learning to use vectorized operations is a key skill in R.